An encounter-based approach to the escape problem: Conclusion

-On one hand, the restriction of $j(\x,\ell,t|\x_0)$ to the escape region $\pa_D$ determined, for the first time, the joint probability density of the escape time $T_0$, the particle position $\X_{T_0}$, and the acquired boundary local time $\ell_{T_0}^R$ on the target region $\pa_R$.
-In particular, the marginal density $J_D(\ell,t|\x_0)$, in which the position $\X_{T_0}$ was averaged out, allows one to characterize not only the statistics of the number of encounters between the target region and the diffusing particle before its escape, but also correlations with the escape time.
+On the one hand, the restriction of $j(\x,\ell,t|\x_0)$ to the escape region $\pa_D$ determined, for the first time, the joint probability density of the escape time $T_0$, the particle position $\X_{T_0}$, and the acquired boundary local time $\ell_{T_0}^R$ on the target region $\pa_R$.
+In turn, the marginal density $J_D(\ell,t|\x_0)$, in which the position $\X_{T_0}$ was averaged out, allows one to characterize not only the statistics of the number of encounters between the target region and the diffusing particle before its escape, but also correlations with the escape time.
 In particular, we obtained three equivalent representations (\ref{eq:ellT_T}, \ref{eq:ellT_T2}, \ref{eq:ellT_T3}) of the joint moments of $\ell_{T_0}^R$ and $T_0$ and revealed a probabilistic interpretation of multiple derivatives of the Green's function $\tilde{G}_q(\x,p|\x_0)$ with respect to $p$ and $q$.
-Note that earlier works dealt exclusively with the escape time itself.
+Note that earlier works dealt exclusively with the escape time itself and were mainly focused on the mean value and its dependence on the geometric and kinetic parameters.
+However, it is important to emphasize that the mean escape time, which is mostly affected by long but rare trajectories, may be orders of magnitude larger than the typical time of the escape process, and thus be noninformative or even misleading \cite{Grebenkov18,Mattos12,Godec16b,Grebenkov18b,Reva21}.
+For instance, this may occur when the particle starts in a neighborhood of a small escape region.
+In this situation, the whole distribution of the escape time (or another quantity such as $\ell_{T_0}^R$) is needed to characterize the escape process.
+For this reason, we focused on the probability flux densities that were much less studied in the past.

 On the other hand, the restriction of $j(\x,\ell,t|\x_0)$ to the target region $\pa_R$ required a subtle probabilistic interpretation in terms of the first-crossing time $\T_\ell$ of a given threshold $\ell$ by the boundary local time $\ell_t^R$.
 In particular, the integral of $j(\x,\ell',t|\x_0)$ over $\x\in\pa_R$ and over $\ell'$ from $0$ to $\ell$ determined the probability density $U(\ell,t|\x_0)$ of $\T_\ell$.
 The latter played a key role in the generalization of conventional surface reactions, described by the Robin boundary condition, to more general mechanisms.
 While this generalization was already presented in \cite{Grebenkov20}, its extension in the presence of escape events required some refinements.
 For instance, the former derivation relied on the nondecreasing character of the boundary local time $\ell_t$ and its immediate consequence that $\P\{ \T_\ell > t\} = \P\{ \ell_t < \ell\}$.
 In the presence of the escape region, this relation has to be replaced by Eq. (\ref{eq:Prob_Tell}) accounting for the value $\T_\ell = \infty$ in the case if the particle has escaped before crossing the threshold $\ell$.
 More generally, the lack of a proper normalization of probability densities had to be carefully managed.